teijatestaaja/kotlin-self-study/programming-tasks.md

 **NOTE!
 Create a new Kotlin project for the following tasks.**

-## Learn to create classes with properties
+## Learn to create classes with properties and functions

 ### [TASK 6](#task-6).
 Convert a Java class to Kotlin data class using IntelliJ IDEA